KZTahat/reading-notes/Read03ReflectionandDiscussion.md

 ## sections
 The <section> element groups related content together, and typically each section would have its own heading.

+## heading groups
+The purpose of the <hgroup> element is to group together a set of one or more <h1> through <h6> elements so that they are treated as one single heading.

+## figures
+It can be used to contain any content that is referenced from the main flow of an article (not just images)

+##

 [home]( https://kztahat.github.io/reading-notes/)